 Amical vs Windows Voice Access

-Windows Voice Access is Microsoft's built-in accessibility-first dictation and voice control feature in Windows 11.
-Amical sits next to it with a different focus on writing flow, AI formatting, and cross-platform parity.
+Windows Voice Access is Microsoft's built-in accessibility-first feature in Windows 11.
+Amical sits next to it with a writing-focused dictation flow, AI rewrites, and the same workflow on macOS too.

 The short version